 RESEARCH

-Aging Activisms is a multi-project program of research that seeks to understand, support, and document diverse stories of activism, focusing on those most often omitted from historical narratives and from the academy.
-It is comprised of a number of interrelated projects, which collectively challenge popular understandings of what is considered “activism,” including formal protest as well as artistic practices, ceremony, land-based work, and memory projects, among others.
-These projects also seek to widen notions of “aging” beyond the experiences of people over a certain age, to consider activisms across the lifecourse and our connections as social changers across different generations.
-Aging Activisms pushes the epistemic and methodological boundaries of social movement and aging scholarship, drawing extensively on intergenerational storytelling processes as critical forms of knowledge production.
-Specific projects also involve documenting oral histories, facilitating participatory media creation, and analyzing activist archiving practices.
+Aging Activisms is a multi-project program of research that seeks to understand, support, and document diverse stories of activism, focusing on those most often omitted from historical and academic narratives.
+It comprises several interrelated projects, which collectively challenge popular understandings of what is considered “activism” to include formal protest as well as artistic practices, ceremony, land-based work, memory projects, and more.
+These projects also expand notions of “aging,” considering activisms across the lifecourse and our connections as social changers across different generations.
+Aging Activisms pushes the epistemic and methodological boundaries of social movement and aging scholarship, drawing on intergenerational storytelling as a critical form of knowledge production.

 As an anti-oppressive collective, we are committed to valuing different knowledges and to engaging critically with what it means to practice research for social change on colonized lands.